CodeJonesW/Wills_Blog/assets/blog-posts/aws-image-recognition-system.md

 The Lambda function stores these labels in an Amazon DynamoDB table and places a message in the integration stack SNS topic.

-The user can retrive the labels from the DynamoDB table by issuing an API call that invokes the list images Lambda function.
+The user can retrieve the labels from the DynamoDB table by issuing an API call that invokes the list images Lambda function.

 #### The Integration Stack

 is the final piece of this system.
 When the image recognition Lambda function places a message in the integration stack SNS topic, the message is delivered to the subscriber SQS queue.
-This new work item in the SQS queue invkes the integration Lambda function.
-The Lambda function converts the message to XML format and sends a POST request to the third party server via API Gateway.
+This new work item in the SQS queue invokes the integration Lambda function.
+The Lambda function converts the message to XML format and sends a POST request to the third-party server via API Gateway.

 <img src="/images/posts/image-recognition-design/system_design_4.png" alt="integration stack" title="integration stack"  />

 ### The Code

-In this project AWS provides a zip file that the user is expected to unzip. follow instructions to set up a python environment, and proceed to navigate through a series of steps to fill in code snippets.
-When doing each project AWS cloud quest provisions an AWS environment that allows access to the resources required to complete the required steps.
+In this project AWS provides a zip file that the user is expected to unzip, follow instructions to set up a Python environment, and proceed through a series of steps to complete code snippets.
+For each project, AWS Cloud Quest provisions an AWS environment that allows access to the resources required to complete the required steps.

 The project directory looks like the following